MyatKyawKaung/Network-Traffic-Analysis/Wireshark/Wireshark Configuration.md

-In this demo, I configured Wireshark using the PaloAlto-unit42's posts as a reference.
+In this demo, I configured Wireshark using the PaloAlto-unit42's blogs as a reference.
 The pcap files I used in this lab can be downloaded from https://www.malware-traffic-analysis.net/

 References:
 https://unit42.paloaltonetworks.com/unit42-customizing-wireshark-changing-column-display/ </br>